Paul West (footballer): Outside football

 West was a promising cricketer.
-In his early teens he was part of the Warwickshire Colts set-up at Edgbaston, and was coached by Neal Abberley, Steve Perryman and Steve Rouse at Warwickshire CCC.
-As well as representing Worcestershire Schools, West also represented the Warwickshire Colts (Under 21s) in the Birmingham League.
-At senior level West played for Studley CC in the West Midlands Minor Leagues and was selected to represent the Pick of the League in matches against Shropshire Counties and Nottinghamshire Counties.
-In 1990, West represented Warwickshire Amateur Counties in a national knock-out competition, playing against Worcestershire A Counties and Derbyshire A Counties, and eventually beating Scotland in the semi-final; in the final itself, played at Tunbridge Wells, Warwickshire were beaten by Kent.
+In his early teens, he was part of the Warwickshire Colts set-up at Edgbaston and was coached by Neal Abberley, Steve Perryman and Steve Rouse at Warwickshire CCC.
+West also represented Worcestershire Schools and the Warwickshire Colts (Under 21s) in the Birmingham League.
+West played for Studley CC in the West Midlands Minor Leagues at senior level and was selected to represent the Pick of the League in matches against Shropshire Counties and Nottinghamshire Counties.
+In 1990, West represented Warwickshire Amateur Counties in a national knock-out competition, playing against Worcestershire A Counties and Derbyshire A Counties, and eventually beating Scotland in the semi-final; in the final itself, played at Tunbridge Wells, Kent beat Warwickshire.

-At the time of signing professionally for Port Vale in 1991 West was also studying Engineering Management.
-At the time the chance to become a professional footballer was too much of a lure.
-West was fortunate the engineering company enabled him to put his Engineering Management apprenticeship on hold.
+When signing professionally for Port Vale in 1991, West also studied Engineering Management.
+At the time, the chance to become a professional footballer was too much of a lure.
+West was fortunate that the engineering company had enabled him to put his Engineering Management apprenticeship on hold.
 Retiring from full-time football enabled West to return to his Engineering studies.
-In 1999 West completed his Engineering qualifications and apprenticeship in tandem with still being able to play football at a semi-professional level.
-West has worked his way up within the Aerospace Engineering Company to board level and in 2011 become a company director.
+In 1999, West completed his engineering qualifications and apprenticeship while still being able to play football at a semi-professional level.
+West has worked his way up within the Aerospace Engineering Company to the board level and, in 2011, became a company director.